intellifi-nl/webapi-doc/README.md

 If you added multiple triggers to a location then the strongest proximity is returned in the created presence.

-If you just only want to know where something is located then we have good news: we already did the hard work for you.
+If you just only want to know where something is excatly located then we have good news: we already did the hard work for you.
 The location service does a best fit and determines where your item is.
-The calculated location is directly saved within the items resource.
+The calculated location is directly saved within the [items](#items) resource.

 Events
 ------